sarahmurphy86/sarahmurphy86.github.io/README.md

 | Try to make colours dyslexia friendly | Most users prefer dark print on a pale background.
 Colour preferences vary                  |
 | Alt text for images                   | Helps screen readers                                                                        |
 | Test site with Colour Oracle          | Ensure site provides a good experience if you do not have 100% colour vision                |

+***

+#### Design improvements:
+The users suggested the following improvements, if we had more time we would have liked to implement these:
+* All users liked the idea of “hotter” and “colder” clues dependent on your country guess
+* All users liked the ideas of a “hints” button
+* Users would have like this to be a game

 ### Challenges
 1. Ensuring that the team kept the user at the heart of the product (not adding 'cool' features because we can)